vespa-engine/sample-apps/examples/operations/multinode/README.md

 # Multinode testing and observability

 This is a guide into some aspects of how a multi-node Vespa cluster works.
-This example uses three nodes, all configured equally.
+This example uses three nodes - this is a simplified setup and not a template for multinode systems.
-Note that this is not the setup one normally will use, config servers are most often run on separate nodes, this guide will help understand why, and alternatives.
+See [multinode-HA](/examples/operations/multinode-HA) for a template.

 This is a guide for functional testing, deployed on one host for simplicity.
 The [configuration server operations](https://docs.vespa.ai/en/operations/configuration-server.html)